Opposition walks out as PM fails to talk about Manipur for over an hour during no-confidence motion

 After they left, Narendra Modi spoke briefly about the northeastern state before returning to targeting Opposition MPs.

-The Opposition staged a walk-out during the debate on the no-confidence motion on Thursday, over an hour after Prime Minister Narendra Modi failed to mention the situation.
+The Opposition staged a walk-out during the debate on a no-confidence motion on Thursday, more than an hour after Prime Minister Narendra Modi failed to mention the situation in Manipur.

-The prime minister was addressing the Lok Sabha after the Opposition’s INDIA alliance had moved the no-confidence motion against the Union government on July 26, saying that it did so in order to force Modi to speak about the situation in Manipur.
+The prime minister was addressing the Lok Sabha after the Opposition’s INDIA alliance had moved the no-confidence motion against the Union government on July 26, saying that it did so in order to force Modi to speak about the unrest in the northeastern state.

-However, the prime minister’s speech mostly constituted targeting the Opposition parties even as the Opposition leaders shouted slogans urging Modi to talk about the issue.
+However, the prime minister’s speech mostly comprised targeting the Opposition parties even as the their leaders shouted slogans urging Modi to talk about the issue.

-Modi said that anti-confidence motion is not a floor test for his government but rather the Opposition.
+In this speech, Modi said that anti-confidence motion is not a floor test for his government but rather the Opposition.
 He also accused the Opposition of failing to participate in the discussions of various bills that were introduced and passed during the Monsoon Session but only disrupting the proceedings for political mileage.

-However, soon after the Opposition MPs left, Modi assured the residents of Manipur that the country is with them and that the the situation will soon return to normalcy.
+Modi spoke about Manipur soon after the Opposition MPs left, assuring its residents that the country is with them and that the situation will soon return to normalcy.

-“Efforts are underway by Centre, state government to punish the accused in Manipur,” he told what remained of the Lok Sabha MP.
+“Efforts are underway by the Centre and the state government to punish the accused in Manipur,” he told to what remained of the Lok Sabha MPs.
 “I want to assure the people of the country that there will be peace in Manipur in the near future.”

 After a brief speech, the prime minister returned to criticising the Opposition parties.
+The motion was then defeated in the Lok Sabha by a voice vote.

+Modi also mentioned past incidents of violence in Manipur when Congress party was in power.

+“Whose government was there in Manipur when everything used to happen according to the wishes of insurgent organisations,” Modi asked.
+“Whose government was there in Manipur when Mahatma Gandhi’s picture was not allowed in government offices, whose government was there in Manipur when the decision to not allow the national anthem in schools was taken?
+Their [opposition] pain is selective.
+They cannot think beyond politics.”

 At least 187 people have been killed and nearly 60,000 have been forced to flee their homes in the northeastern state since violence broke out on May 3.
 The state has reported cases of rape and murder, mobs have looted police armouries and set several homes on fire despite the heavy presence of central security forces.